jhill1/SEPwC.github.io/_sources/Algorithms.rst.txt

         number = 10456

-        # no language has a function to split, *but* if we turn it into a string, we can
+        # no language has a function to split an integer number, *but* if we turn it into a string, we can
         # split it easily in most!
         number_as_string = str(number)
         chars = as_chars(number_as_string)